denten-books/plain-text/main.md

 force a platform.
 Is Hamlet a platonic object?
 A family of related objects?
 Standard English editions in Europe.

 Nature of knowledge.
-Find the actual percentage of recieved knowledge.
+Find the actual percentage of received knowledge.
 Hobbes on secret knowledge (p43-44!)

 Goodman's "Art and Authenticity."
 Benjamin.
 Immanence and transcendence.